Sanix-Darker/oscar/microservices/README.md

 The verification must be done on both sides, all transactions must be secured, the exchange between the client and the client and between the client and the client.

-## Available MICROSERVICES for Clients-Server and Server-Client requests
+## MICROSERVICES for Clients-Server and Server-Client requests

 This is the list of available oscartoki clients implementations.
 - For client's(where we deploy microservices) app: